sengthaite/sengthaite.github.io/_posts/2023-05-28-recover-file-mac.markdown

 ---
-title: Restore a file in Mac OS
+title: Restore a file's content in Mac OS
 layout: content
 duration: 1mn
 tags: general
 ---

-# Restore file to previous content when accidentally modified it

 1. Open the modified file
 2. On menu bar clicked on **File**